juntaah/cleaningDataPractice/README.md

 ## The script

 The run_analysis.R script combines the data in the training and test data sets and adds human-readable lables indicating the metric definitions and both the subject ID and activity type for each record.

 The complete, final dataset is stored to the variable all_df.
 A subset of this with columns relating only to the mean and standard deviation aggregations of the collected data is then stored to df_final.
 From here, the df_averages table summarises the mean of all the remaining data, grouped by subject ID and activity type.
+This last table is output to the tidy_table.txt file which has been prepared to be read using read.table().